Corporate performance management (CPM) is a process that’s always changing to meet the ever-growing needs of a growing business.

 How do you do this successfully?

-Read our corporate performance management guide to learn exactly what corporate performance management is, and what strategies you can use to improve it.
+Read our corporate performance management guide to learn exactly what corporate performance management is and what strategies you can use to improve it.

 What is corporate performance management (CPM)?

-In reality, “keeping an eye” on corporate performance isn’t enough to ensure business success.
-Enter: corporate performance management (CPM).
-CPM are the very intentional strategies, metrics, processes, and systems used to strive for a thriving organization.
+Enter corporate performance management (CPM).
+CPM is the collection of intentional strategies, metrics, processes, and systems used to strive for a thriving organization.

 Frequently, CPM operates as a subset of business intelligence that monitors corporate health according to key performance indicators (KPIs) such as revenue, return on investment (ROI), overhead, and operational costs.

-FP&A is the set of strategic activities (planning, budgeting, forecasting, and financial analysis) that enable both a company's ongoing financial health and its ability to grow.
 It’s been said you can’t manage what you can’t measure, so partnering with FP&A to collect and analyze financial data is critical for CPM teams.
-FP&A enhances the finance department’s ability to manage performance through the integration of corporate strategy and decision-making — all part of CPM.
+FP&A enhances the finance department’s ability to manage performance by integrating corporate strategy and decision-making—all part of CPM.

 Corporate performance management vs. human performance management vs. enterprise performance management